ralabstack/Student-Performance-Predictor-using-Neural/README.md

 # 🎓 Student Performance Predictor — Neural Network from Scratch
+The project is a complete machine learning project that predicts whether a student will pass or fail based on study habits, attendance, previous grades, and lifestyle factors.
+The neural network is implemented from scratch using only NumPy, covering forward propagation, backpropagation, and gradient descent.
+Built as part of a Handshake AI Skills Showcase.

-**A Handshake AI Skills Showcase Project by Vamshi Kiran Rathod**
+**A Handshake AI Skills Showcase Project by Vamshi Kiran Rathod Bhukya**

 ---

 ## Overview

-This project predicts whether a student will **pass or fail** using a feedforward neural network built entirely from scratch with NumPy — no deep learning frameworks used.
+This project predicts whether a student will **pass or fail** using a feedforward neural network built entirely from scratch with NumPy and no deep learning frameworks used.

 ## Project Structure